Polyaromatic Hydrocarbons (PAHs) Analysis

 Identification of the source of Polycyclic Aromatic Hydrocarbons (PAHs) can be important to ascertain if contamination has originated from site, or from external/historical sources.
 The composition of the PAHs depends on its source and how it has been treated.

-SOCOTEC has a long history in the forensic analysis of sites, identifying PAH sources and comparing contamination by the use of double ratio plots and alkylated PAH distribution patterns.
+SOCOTEC has a long history in the forensic analysis of sites, using TPH investigation to establish the potential source of hydrocarbon contamination.

 The three main sources of PAHs are: